A guide to the Christchurch Tram

 The Practical Bits

-The journey begins at New Regent Street and passes through Cathedral Junction, Cathedral Square, Canterbury Museum, Hagley Park, Cranmer Square and Victoria Square.
-There are currently ten stops along the route.
+- The journey begins at New Regent Street and passes through Cathedral Junction, Cathedral Square, Canterbury Museum, Hagley Park, Cranmer Square and Victoria Square.

 Photo Credits: Welcome Aboard / 1930's tram image - Transpress NZ